antmicro/tuttest/README.md

 ## Getting Started

 You can call `tuttest` directly by invoking the `tuttest` command from the console.
-This option might be useful for checking tutorials from i.e., Travis CI script.
-Here is synopsis of a direct `tuttest` call:
+This option might be useful for checking tutorials from, i.e., a Travis CI script.
+Here is a synopsis of a direct `tuttest` call:

 ```
   tuttest <file_name> [<snippet_name>]
 ```

-  * `<file_name>` is a file in Markdown or RST format, from which you want to extract the code snippets.
+  * `<file_name>` is a file in Markdown or RST from which you want to extract the code snippets.
-  * `<snippet_name>` is a name that you provided for a snippet.
+  * `<snippet_name>` is the name that you provided for the snippet.
 Note that if you do not name a snippet, it will receive the `unnamedX` name, where `X` is the snippet number in the file (starting from 0).
 Examples of named snippets can be found below.